 Ideal Free Will

-Soon after I finished the manual, I began to question my faith in free will, and I began earnestly searching for evidence of it.
-So far, I’ve found nothing in human behavior that can not be explained by a simpler motivation—the biological push-pull force of fear and need; fear pushes us away, need pulls us toward.
+Soon after I finished the first manual in 1979, I began to question my faith in free will (1), and I began earnestly searching for evidence of free will.
+So far, I’ve found nothing in human behavior that cannot be explained by a simpler motivation — the biological push / pull force of fear and need; fear pushes us away, need pulls us toward.
 In the end, free will appears to be a case of wishful thinking more than fact.
 It seems that I just needed to believe in free will.
 Why?

-Conflicting needs (or fears) was the problem, and free will promised a solution.
+Conflicting needs or fears were the problem, and free will promised a solution.
 If, as it now appears, free will is no more than a promise, what can I do?
-Ironically, I’ve found hope lies in knowing that the strongest need (or fear) I feel at the moment determines what I do (or don’t do).
-Paradoxically, this makes ‘free will’ and need/fear almost synonymous, i.e., need and fear determine what I want, and what I worry about.
-Need and fear, wanting and worrying are as interdependent as muscle and bone.
+Ironically, I’ve found hope lies in knowing that the strongest need or fear I feel at any given moment determines what I do, or don’t do.
+Paradoxically, this makes ‘free will’ and need and fear almost synonymous, i.e., need and fear determine what I want, and what I worry about.
+Need and fear, wanting and worrying, are as interdependent as muscle and bone.

 Actual Free Will

-Happily, the resolution of conflicting needs (or fears) depends largely upon me being mindful of what I truly want of life.
+Happily, the resolution of conflicting needs or fears depends largely upon me being mindful of what I truly want out of life.
 And what is that?
 Honestly, I’ve always known what I want deep down.
-We all have (and do), intuitively anyway.
-It is just that short term desires and worries keep distracting us.
+We all have, intuitively anyway.
+It is just that short-term desires and worries keep distracting us.
 We forget again and again, turning over one new leaf after another as we wander and stumble down life’s very short road.

 Watch Your Self

-If I had to sum up the secret of yoga, I’d say it all comes down to watchfulness—or as Buddha said, Right Mindfulness, Right Attentiveness, Right Concentration.
-In a yoga posture, this means watching your body, mind and emotion moment to moment.
+If I had to sum up the secret of yoga, I’d say it all comes down to honest watchfulness.
+In a yoga posture, this means watching your body, mind, and emotion moment to moment.
 Are you pushing too hard, (too ‘Ha’), or taking it too easy (too ‘Tha’)?
 All you need do is watch for these lapses from the ‘middle path’, and go the other way towards balance by achieving equal parts of Ha and Tha — Hatha Yoga.

-Individually, we are on both sides of balance’s happy medium—over-doing some areas, under-doing other areas.
-Clearly, balance lies in under-doing the former and over-doing the later.
-And fortunately, despite fears to the contrary, there’s little chance of overcompensating in either direction.
+Individually, we are on both sides of balance’s happy medium — over-doing some areas, under-doing other areas.
+Clearly, balance lies in under-doing the former and over-doing the latter.
+Fortunately, despite fears to the contrary, there’s little chance of overcompensating in either direction.
 Why?

-The areas where we innately under-do or over-do are actually symptomatic of our primal ‘inner’ nature.
+The areas where we tend to under-do or over-do are actually symptomatic of our deep innate nature.
 That means, unlike the tip of an iceberg, it changes little.
-Sure, we may think we can change, but that’s just the tip of the iceberg talking.
+Sure, we may think we can change, but that’s just the tip of the iceberg speaking.
 Like free will, the ideal of true change is more likely a case of wishful thinking.

 Is it Karma?

-Our primal nature is like an iceberg below the water line, massive and unseen.
+Our innate nature is like an iceberg below the water line, massive and unseen.
 As it bobs and tilts one direction, we react by ‘over-doing’ or ‘under-doing’ in the opposite direction to counterbalance.
 Deeper down our primal nature may itself be counterbalancing still deeper currents.
-Who knows—it’s a little murky down there.
+Who knows?
+It’s a little murky down there.

 One practical consequence of seeing life this way is that you soon realize all your perceptions and actions are merely reflections of yourself.
-In other words, what you perceive or do ‘out there’ is really symptomatic of your own needs/fears (a.k.a. loves/hates) deep down ‘in here’ right now.
+In other words, what you perceive or do ‘out there’ is actually symptomatic of your own needs and fears, loves and hates, deep down ‘in here’ right now.

 Self-honesty floods awareness; the judge becomes the judged.
 Judging books by their covers becomes increasingly difficult when you realize that you are just perceiving symptoms of a deep, less definable other side.
-Such a blurring of distinction, (“mysterious sameness” as the Tao Te Ching puts it) can really help you avoid being knocked off balance by self-serving judgments and biases.
+Such a blurring of distinction — mysterious sameness as the Tao Te Ching #56 puts it — can really help you avoid being knocked off balance by self-serving judgments and biases.

 Thinking beats the drum

 Of human emotions, desire is the one with which all religions take issue.
-As the Tao Te Ching puts it, “There is no crime greater than having too many desires; There is no disaster greater than not being content”… (46)
+As chapter 46 has it, “There is no crime greater than having too many desires; There is no disaster greater than not being content.

-However, I say desire is not the real problem, per se.
-Viewed more closely, desire seems to be a amalgamation of instinctive emotion (‘gut’ need) and thinking.
-Without that thinking side, we’d be moved by spontaneous need just like all other animals.
-Need (and its source spring, fear) is the driving force behind all action.
-Without it we’re dead—literally.
-It is the thinking side of desire we could (and should) have misgivings about.
-Thinking beats the drum of emotion, easily making mountains out of molehills (of need and fear).
+However, I say desire is not the real problem, by itself.
+Viewed more closely, desire seems to be an amalgamation of thinking and innate emotion — ‘gut’ need and fear.
+Absent thought, only our innate emotion would move us just as it does for all other animals.
+Need, and its source spring fear, is the driving force behind all action.
+Without this, we’re dead — literally.
+It is desire, the thinking veneer of need, which we could and should have misgivings about.
+Thinking beats the drum of emotion, easily making neurotic mountains out of healthy molehills of need and fear.

-Just look at the world: From political and religious extremists at one end, down to the little neurotic quirks, opinions and bias that are common to everyone at the other end.
+Just look at the world, from political and religious extremists at one end, to the little neurotic quirks, opinions, and bias that are common to everyone at the other end.
 All illustrate the consequences of overly trusting that what we think is true.
 However, when we take thought with a grain of salt, it becomes easier to calm down and preserve emotional equilibrium.

-But, who am I kidding?
-This is a tough nut to crack.
-Those primal emotions (need and fear) drive thinking.
+Certainly, this is a tough nut to crack.
+Those primal emotions of need and fear drive thinking.
 To make matters worse, thinking feeds back into and reinforces emotion.
 It is a vicious cycle.
-Still, contemporaneously knowing this is going on as I think helps me distrust thinking, even as I’m thinking.
+Nonetheless, knowing this occurs concurrently and constantly as I’m thinking, helps me distrust thinking, even as I’m thinking.
 This lack of faith in thought weakens its ability to feed into and re-enforce emotion.

 Civilization’s price tag

-One of the primary functions of civilization is providing the means to achieve our goals and satisfy our desires.
-To meet this end, civilization must side-step nature’s wild ruthless side—a side which happens to help keep life in balance.
+Civilization succeeds because it provides the means to achieve our goals and satisfy our desires.
+To meet this end, civilization must side-step nature’s wild ruthless side — a side which happens to help keep life in balance.
 As chapter 5 admits, Heaven and earth are ruthless, and treat the myriad creatures as straw dogs.
 It is not surprising that our nearly obsessive avoidance of nature’s uncomfortable side increases our difficulty maintaining balance.
 No wonder we easily swing from one extreme to the other.
-Civilization’s endless blind pursuit of safety and comfort comes with unforeseen, unwanted, and unpleasant consequences.
+Civilization’s continual one-sided pursuit of safety and comfort comes with unforeseen and sorrowful consequences.
 We only think we’ve conquered nature; the negative consequences of civilization prove otherwise.
 We must pay Mother Nature’s price one way or the other.

-I have a motto to help me counteract civilization’s safety and comfort bias and keep me more grounded: “Short term pain; [leads to] long term pleasure.
-Short term pleasure; [leads to] long term pain”.
-Civilization is biased towards the later.
+I have a motto to help me counteract civilization’s bias toward safety and comfort and keep me more grounded: “Short term pain; [leads to] long term pleasure.
+Short term pleasure; [leads to] long term pain“.
+Civilization biases towards the latter.
 Balance lies in accepting the former.
-That is the principle essence of yoga for me—balance.
+Striving for a better balance between pleasure and pain is a cornerstone of yoga.

 The Spirit of Yoga

-Through these Principles I’ve tried to convey the spirit of yoga.
+I’ve tried to convey here the spirit of yoga.
 Now the ball is in your court.
-When you do yoga postures deep amid this spirit, you will be truly doing yoga no matter how stiff, weak, or far from the ideal form you are.
+When you do yoga postures amid this spirit, you will be truly doing yoga no matter how stiff, weak, or far from the ideal form, you may be.

-Conversely, yoga done without this spirit, is not yoga… no matter how much it looks like yoga.
-It is merely exercise, which isn’t bad—it’s just not yoga.
+Conversely, do yoga without this spirit is not yoga, no matter how much it looks like yoga.
+It is merely exercise, which isn’t bad — it’s just not yoga.
 Naturally, no one else will know.
 Only you can know when you are too ‘Ha’, or too ‘Tha’.
-Only you can fear your imbalance and feel the need to tilt yourself in the other direction…towards balance and what you truly want.
+Only you can fear your imbalance and feel the need to tilt yourself in the other direction towards balance and what you truly want.

-If you are doing or would like to do yoga, Google Hatha Yoga The Essential Dynamics for links to the book and links to download FREE sections of the book covering the first few dozen beginning yoga postures.
+Note: If you are doing or would like to do yoga, Google Hatha Yoga The Essential Dynamics for links to the book and links to download FREE sections of the book covering the first few dozen beginning yoga postures.